StackVista/stackstate-docs/configure/topology/naming_guide.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Naming guide

 ## Overview

-Getting the most out of StackState becomes easier when components are easy to find.
+Getting the most out of Rancher Observability becomes easier when components are easy to find.
 What things are called helps a lot with creating that clarity.
-To help when naming your new layers or components, this page provides a list of examples used within StackState.
+To help when naming your new layers or components, this page provides a list of examples used within Rancher Observability.
 Often already provided to you within StackPacks.

 ## Layers